jaco4873/cds-visual-analytics-2025/README.md

 ```

 This script will:
-1. Check if the environment is set up, and run setup if needed
+1. Check if the environment is setup, and if not, prompts queries whether the user would like to run `setup.py`
-2. Present an interactive menu to select and run any assignment
+2. Present an interactive menu to select and run any assignment (after environment setup completes)
 3. Display and point to results after an assignment is run.

 **Note:** The interactive assignment runner executes all assignments with their default configurations only.
 For customized runs with different parameters, please refer to the "Manual Setup and Running" section below or the assignment-specific READMEs.

-## Setup without using run.sh
+### Setup without using run.sh

 If you prefer to set up and run assignments manually, follow these steps:

-### Setup

 ```bash
 # Make the setup script executable (if needed)